opendatasoft/ods-documentation-explore-api/source/includes/v2/_catalog.md

 - export the datasets of a chosen domain's catalog
 - lookup a dataset from a domain's catalog

 Each endpoint above is documented in its own section, along with its available parameters.
-Some of these parameters however accept field literals, which are documented right below.
+Some of these parameters accept field literals.
 We recommend reading the **Field literal in catalog queries** section before diving into the catalog API.

 ##### Field literal in catalog queries